kayycon/ECG-BLE/README.md

 * Implement functionality to measure a battery voltage (0-3.7 V) using `AIN0`:
   1. When the device first powers on, and then
   1. Every 1 minute thereafter, but only when in the `IDLE` state.
+  1. You won't actually be connecting a battery to your device; you can use a power support or another voltage source to input a voltage to `AIN0` to simulate a battery level.
 * Have the brightness of `LED1` linearly modulated by the percentage of the battery level.
 * Implement functionality to make two measurements after pressing `BUTTON1`:
   1. Read temperature with your MPR9808 sensor (in degrees Celsius).
-  1. Calculate the average heart rate (40-200 BPM) using 25-30 seconds of an ECG signal (ranging from -500--500 mV) from the function generator
+  1. Calculate the average heart rate (40-200 BPM) using 25-30 seconds of an ECG signal (ranging from -500 - 500 mV, note this is bipolar) from the function generator (see video on how to setup the function generator to output an ECG signal).
 * Pressing `BUTTON1` during the measurements should post an error and go to the `ERROR` state.
-* Blink `LED2` at the average heart rate after the measurements are complete.
+* Blink `LED2` with a 25% duty cycle at the average heart rate after the measurements are complete.
 * Have Bluetooth notifications after the measurements are complete and data have been processed, using the BLE services and characteristics described below.
   * Configure the **DIS (Device Information Service)** to report the device model as your Team Name (come up with something fun).
   * Set the **BAS (Battery Service)** to report the battery level of your device.
 (This isn't actually a battery level, but we're using the `AIN0` measurement as a surrogate for a battery level.)